-There are two types of search that you can perform in Alvin, a simple and an extended.
-The simple search consists of the search box you find as soon as you arrive at the Alvin portal main page.
-The extended search is a separate search page that allows additional functionality for narrowing your search result and combining search terms.
-After performing a search, you may narrow you search results further by applying one of Alvin's many filters.
+There are two types of searches you can do in Alvin, one simple and one extended.
+The simple search is the search box you find right when you land on Alvin's homepage.
+The extended search takes you to a search page that gives you more opportunities to refine your search and combine keywords.
+After you have done a search, you can further refine the search result by applying one of Alvin's many filters.

 The simple search can be found at the top of the Alvin portal's front page and it follows in the navigation no matter where you are in the search interface.
 It allows you to do a free text search throughout Alvin as well as easily change an ongoing search or start a new one.
 It is also possible to narrow the simple search to specific resource types by selecting the type you want in the drop-down list to the left of the search box.

 To get to this type of search you need to click on the Extended search link to the right of the search box.
 In the extended search, you can search for one or more of the specific fields that the cataloguers filled in with information about the different objects.
 For example, here you can refine your searches to search for specific subject words or a particular technique that has been used to create a physical object that has been digitised and made available in Alvin.
 You can also combine several keywords with so-called Boolean operators where you can, for example, exclude certain keywords or search among synonyms.